Essential Renormalization Group Equation for Gravity coupled to a Scalar field: Renormalizability in pure gravity and scalar-tensor theory

-In contract to the pure-gravity case, the higher-dimensional operator cannot be eliminated by the equations of motion, so that the scalar-tensor theory~\eqref{eq:simplest SG theory} is not perturbaitvely renormalizable even at the one-loop level.
+In contrast to the pure-gravity case, the higher-dimensional operator cannot be eliminated by the equations of motion, so that the scalar-tensor theory~\labelcref{eq:simplest SG theory} is not perturbatively renormalizable even at the one-loop level.
 However, the situation may be different in the presence of the cosmological constant, which is also considered in Ref.~\cite{Solodukhin:2015ypa}.